 Don’t forget what foliage can do to a space.
 It brings softness and the feel of nature indoors.
 I love this little faux stag fern trailing plant from Rockett St. George.
 It’s lush and full and you won’t believe the price point!

 So as not to make the room look tot-like again, reign in the colour palette.
 With the dark backdrop and wooden materials, we stuck with just reds as the dominant colour pop and yellow and green as secondary.
 I’m never one for matchy-matchy, 2 colours-only interiors.
 I like an element of surprise, a touch of quirkiness.
 But to make it feel cohesive, I didn’t go overboard with the colours.

-I hope you enjoyed this post and found my tips useful!
+I hope you enjoyed this post on Boy’s bedroom revamp: from tot to teen with Rockett St. George and Craig & Rose and found my tips useful!

 Whilst this is a sponsored blogpost as part of my paid partnership with Craig and Rose and collaboration with Rockett St. George, all opinions are my own.
 Previously gifted items seen in these photos include the moon and constellation decals from Kenna Sato Designs, Sass and Belle suitcase, Emma Shipley cushions, Frenchic paint (affiliate) and Soak and Sleep bedding.